nikhita5733/Decoding_Acne/README.md

 - The `uploads/` folder stores temporary images.
 - Hugging Face file system is temporary (ephemeral).
 - Uploaded images are not permanently stored.
-- The model file must remain under **100MB** for GitHub compatibility.

 ---